 Hidden Brain Media is an independent production company that aims to help curious people understand the world, and themselves.
-The Hidden Brain podcast launched in 2015 and is one of the nation’s fastest-growing shows, with two to three million downloads per week.
-Our radio show is heard on more than 350 public radio stations.

 Our host and Executive Editor Shankar Vedantam has been reporting on human behavior and social science research for more than 25 years.
 In 2010, he published a book further exploring these topics and introducing the idea of “the hidden brain.”